albanribet/albanribet/README.md

 ### I'm Alban!

 ## 🌱 About me
-I'm doing a Bachelor's degree in computer science and marketing at the University of Otago.
+I am a computer science and marketing graduate from the University of Otago looking to start my career!

 ## 🎓 Goals
-To become a software developer and not be homeless 🫡
+Becomming a Software Engineer!

 ## 🧑‍💻 Skills